mps9506/quarto-cv/README.md

 ### Bibliographies

-The template include a lua filter to easily incorporate multiple bibliographies using `.bib` files if you choose to manage publications this way.
+The template includes a lua filter to easily incorporate multiple bibliographies using `.bib` files if you choose to manage publications this way.
 This is a good option for separating out book/chapter, journal articles, white papers, datasets, and software.

 In the document yaml header simply point to your `.bib` files and provide a unique name: